Ada Nkyinkyim Museum tour heralds World Tourism Day celebration

 The museum experience is designed to guide visitors towards healing and restorative justice; healing from the legacies of African enslavement and colonialism.”

-This years world Tourism Day celebrations would continue with a grand durbar of Chiefs and people of Ada.
+This year's World Tourism Day celebrations will continue with a grand durbar of Chiefs and people of Ada.